amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 That's it!

 Now you must be wondering what happens to the response.
-For this let's look into another concept called `xcom`
+For this let's look into another concept called Xcoms
 <br/>
 <br/>
 # Xcoms

-Now, what are these Xcoms?
 Xcoms is a way you can share data between your tasks.
 It basically stores key-value pairs of the information you want to store that can be accessed by other tasks in a DAG.

 The SimpleHttpOperator stores the response inside these Xcoms.
 Hence we will use another task to retrieve the value and process it.
-You can read more about Xcoms [here](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#xcoms)
+You can read more about Xcoms [here](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#xcoms){:target="_blank"}

 Once the data is fetched, We are going to create a processor, which will process the data that was pushed into Xcoms by the previous task.
 We will do this using a python function and hence the new operator that we are going to use is the `PythonOperator`.